 - 1. Full-Time Equivalents (FTEs) are internal company employees whose costs are known as "Labor."
 The salary of these FTEs is assumed to be \$100,000 in direct annual costs, unless noted otherwise.
 Contractors are included in "Non-Labor" costs. - 2.
 Vehicle costs for employees are included in the loaders for employees and, therefore, are not shown as a specific line item, unless noted otherwise. - 3.
 Cost estimates were created in December 2019 dollars and loaded with December 2019 loading factors.
 Actual loaders vary month to month and may generate a variability in actual spending. - 4.
 When measures benefit both SoCalGas and SDG&E, unless otherwise noted, the costs are split 91% SoCalGas and 9% SDG&E. This percentage split is based on the ratio of emissions reported by each utility, as reported in the 2016 Emissions Inventory (reported in 2017). - 5.
 The social cost of methane used was \$21/MCF, as noted on page 16 of D.19-08-020 for the year 2020 at a 3% discount rate. - 6.
-The cost-benefit of the reduced cost of gas was evaluated at the forecasted average annual Weighted Average Cost of Gas (WACOG) published in the 2018 California Gas Report, converted to cost per MCF using a BTU conversion factor of 1.0343 MCF/MMBtu, resulting in a cost-benefit of \$2.42/MCF. - Cap & Trade costs are \$20.82/MTCO2e, assuming December 2022 vintage prices, based on a 5-day average of trading days January 6 - 10, 2020.
+The cost-benefit of the reduced cost of gas was evaluated at the forecasted average annual Weighted Average Cost of Gas (WACOG) published in the 2018 California Gas Report, converted to cost per MCF using a BTU conversion factor of 1.0343 MCF/MMBtu, resulting in a cost-benefit of \$2.42/MCF. - 7.
+Cap & Trade costs are \$20.82/MTCO2e, assuming December 2022 vintage prices, based on a 5-day average of trading days January 6 10, 2020.
 This futures data was acquired from the International Exchange.
-Converting from MTCO2e to MCF results in a costbenefit of \$13.61/MCF. - 8.
+Using an Emission Conversion Factor of 54.64 MT of CO2 equivalent to 1 million cubic feet of natural gas (combusted), it results in a Cap and Trade benefit is \$1.14/MCF. - 8.
 Loaded chapter costs include a 10% contingency, as noted in SoCalGas Advice Letter (AL) 5603, and each chapter cost summary section.